yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 I have not eaten enough to know what exactly are the differences or how to distinguish.
 So just posting 2 types of Green Skin I've had so far, under the non 'D' section.
 - First 3 pictures belong to a yellow flesh GS with strong bitterness
-- Last picture is a white flesh GS that is very mild bitter, from another seller
+- Last picture is a white flesh GS that is very mildly bitter, from another seller

 <u>Capri</u>